openstack-infra/system-config/doc/source/gerrit.rst

 #.
 Members of Release Managers (Release Manager and delegates), and
-   $PROJECT-milestone (PTL and release minded people) exclusively can perform full code review (blocking or approving: +/- 2), and submit changes to be merged on milestone-proposed branches.
+   $PROJECT-milestone (PTL and release minded people) exclusively can perform full code review (blocking or approving: +/- 2), and submit changes to be merged on pre-release proposed/* branches.
 #.
 Full code review (+/- 2) of API projects (documentation of the API,
    not implementation of the API) should be available to the -core group of the corresponding implementation project as well as to the